-The average return on equity (ROE) for the ten insurance companies included in this study is 8.57, while the minimum and maximum return being - 6.37 and 22.41, respectively.
-The mean of board size is nearly 8 with minimum size of 5 and maximum of 11 members.
-In fact, the ceiling and floor of the board size are within the requirements of the Commercial Code under Art.347 (2), which state that an incorporated body should have a minimum of 3 and a maximum of 12 board members.
+The average return on equity (ROE) for the ten insurance companies included in this study is 0.13, while the minimum and maximum return being -0.06 and 0.23, respectively.
+The mean of board size is nearly 7.93 with minimum size of 5 and maximum of 11 members.
+In fact, the ceiling and floor of the board size are within the requirements of the Commercial Code under Art.347 (2), which state that an incorporated body should have a minimum of 3 and a maximum of 11 board members.
 However, in the case of Ethiopian insurance companies with the growing nature of the industry, the size of the board needs to be large enough to form different subcommittees and to take the advantage of directorial network.

-With regard to the average number of board meetings (BMEET) the number nearly is 26 with minimum meetings of 6 and maximum of 38.
-Audit committee (AUDCOM) is the other independent variable with the average occurrence of 42 percent of the time, during the panel period.
-This indicates the absence of audit committee in 58% of the panel period, and still in some insurance companies the committee is under consideration.
+With regard to the average number of board meetings (BMEET) the number nearly is 21 with minimum meetings of 6 and maximum of 38.
+Audit committee (AUDCOM) is the other independent variable with the average occurrence of 52 percent of the time, during the panel period.
+This indicates the absence of audit committee in 48% of the panel period, and still in some insurance companies the committee is under consideration.
 In fact, this is due to the newness of this committee in the industry.
-Gender diversity (GENDIV) also indicates a 30% ratio for the presence of female directors in the board's of the insurance companies.
+Gender diversity (GENDIV) also indicates a 0.23 % ratio for the presence of female directors in the board's of the insurance companies.
 A further investigation of the gender diversity remarks that the maximum observation for women director in a single board is 2 during the panel period.
-Board compensation (BCOMPEN), measured by the logarithm of board compensation, shows a significant difference between the highest and the lowest compensation.
-The logarithm of the mean value of the board compensation is 12.45 with a minimum value of 0 which implies the absence of compensation in some insurance companies due to low performance resulting in undeclared dividends.
-On the other hand, there are also boards with maximum board compensation of logarithmic value of 15.33.
-The size of the sampled insurance companies, taken as the logarithmic function of total asset, indicated a mean value of 19.13, and a minimum and a maximum value of nearly 17 and 20, respectively.
-The firms' age, taken as the square of their age, also implies that the average age of the industry is 16.43 with minimum of 3 and maximum of 21 in the panel period with the square of these ages (FIAGE2) being 270, 9 and 441, respectively.
-Which implies that privatization of the financial institutions in the country is only a two decade phenomena.
+Board compensation (BCOMPEN), measured by the logarithm of board compensation, and shows a significant difference between the highest and the lowest compensation.
+The logarithm of the mean value of the board compensation is 5.48 with a minimum value of 3.40 which a low rate of compensation in some insurance companies due to low performance resulting in undeclared dividends and the compensation constitute the monthly remunerations.
+On the other hand, there are also boards with maximum board compensation of logarithmic value of 6.80.
+The size of the sampled insurance companies, taken as the logarithmic function of total asset, indicated a mean value of 8.96, and a minimum and a maximum value of nearly 6.44 and 12.19, respectively.
+The next section is devoted to describe the output of the regression analysis.